SERVICE DOGS FREQUENTLY ASKED QUESTIONS!

 What Type of Service Dogs are Trained by SMSD?

-SMSD trains dogs for mobility assistance for Veterans and for children with autism.
+SMSD custom trains dogs for mobility assistance for Veterans with disabilities.
 We do not train dogs for the following:

 - Guide the blind.